spatialaudio/sciopy/README.md

 The second provided example script `prep_data_for_ml.py` can be used for the conversion of a finished measurement.
 This script creates a new folder with the ending `_prepared` and puts together the potential values and object positions for all measurements.
 This could be useful for later application of machine learning.

+## Explanation of stored files

+- `potential matrix` (e.g. variable P) is a 16x16 matrix (n_el=16).
+If you visualize it using `from sciopy import plot_potential_matrix` you can recognize the used excitation pattern or if an electrode is a defect.
+- `p_with_exc` is the matrix P with the excitation electrodes
+- `p_without_exc` is the matrix P without the excitation electrodes
+- `abs_p_norm_without_ext` is the matrix, normalized between (I think) 0-1 without the excitation electrodes.
+- `v_with_ext` is the computed voltage from the potential values containing the excitation electrodes
+- `v_without_ext` is the computed voltage from the potential values without the excitation electrodes
+- `abs_v_norm_without_ext` is the voltage data, normalized between 0-1 without the excitation electrodes.
+- `config` contains some information regarding the measurement procedure.

 ## TBD